openheartmind/WISDOM/admin/content_record.md

 The Grounded PDC was a turning point for me—opening my eyes to the world of permaculture and reshaping how I think about systems, community, and culture.
 It’s been a few hot years since then, but we now have a refined model, a growing international network, and are in the final stages of building a free, open-source app designed to empower communities like Grounded.
 I’m excited to reconnect after a long season of building, see what the community think about our offering, and begin forging partnerships toward a future rooted in relationship, regeneration, and care.
 And of course—I’m ready for a good old-fashioned Grounded boogie.

 #### What's your offer
-Valuing What Matters: A Participatory Workshop to Recognise Diverse Contributions to the Grounded Community.
+Valuing What Matters: A Participatory Workshop to Celebrate Diverse Contributions.

 Every community runs on a quiet web of care—meals cooked, spaces created, gardens tended, children held.
 This workshop invites the Grounded community to pause and honour that web by recognising the contributions that made this gathering possible.